 After murdering Foltest, Letho tries to convince Ciaran aep Easnillen, one of Iorveth’s lieutenants, to betray his leader.
 The elf refuses, and Letho kills his entire squadron to hide his traces, leaving Ciaran to be captured by guards from Flotsam.
 Letho alleges that he betrayed Ioverth because the elf was hard to manipulate, dangerous, and would eventually be able to see through his true intentions.

 In the meantime, Geralt is pursuing Letho to clear his name.
 The White Wolf asks Iorveth for assistance because Letho tried to betray the elf.
 The Scoia’tael help Geralt, but when they find Letho, the Blue Stripes attack Iorveth.
-The next scene portrays Letho vs. Geralt, and the Kingslayer overpowers the White Wolf.
+The next scene portrays Letho vs. Geralt, and the Kingslayer becomes one of the only witchers to defeat the White Wolf.

 Letho spares Geralt, paying him back for the time he saved his life.
 This fight is significant as one of the only times Geralt is defeated and has led many players to speculate whether Letho is stronger than Geralt.